21 Top Yokohama Attractions You Must Visit in 2026

 The Yokohama English Garden is home to over 2,200 varieties of roses, making it one of the most impressive rose collections in the Kanto region.
 The garden is divided into themed areas — the Rose and Clematis Garden, the Rose and Grass Garden, and the Rose and Shrub Garden — each designed in an English cottage style with arched trellises and winding pathways.
 Peak rose season runs from mid-May through early June, when the garden hosts special illumination events and workshops.

-Visitor details (2026): Open 10:00-18:00 (March-November), 10:00-17:00 (December-February).
-Admission varies by season: 500-1,200 yen for adults (highest during peak rose bloom).
-Access via a free shuttle bus from Yokohama Station West Exit (runs every 15 minutes).
-Plan your visit to experience one of the most beautiful Yokohama attractions.
+Visitor details (2026): Open 10:00–18:00 (March–November), 10:00–17:00 (December–February).
+Admission 500–1,200 yen for adults, varying by bloom intensity (highest 18 May – 7 June 2026).
+Free shuttle bus from Yokohama Station West Exit (Hamadara-mae stop), running every 15 minutes.

 13. Catch a Show at the Yokohama Noh Theater